b9org/b9/docs/BuildARuntime.md

 Direct call allows us to check whether or not the function we are calling has been JIT compiled, and then jump directly to the JITed function, bypassing the interpreter.

 Pass Param allows JIT compiled methods calling other JIT compiled methods to pass their parameters using C native calling conventions.

 Lazy VM State simulates the interpreter stack while running in a compiled method and restores the interpreter stack when returning into the interpreter.

-Because of our current all-or-nothing state, if one method is JIT compiled, they all are, and using the above optimizations will improve performance significantly.
+Because of our current all-or-nothing JIT option, if one method is JIT compiled, they all are, and using the above optimizations will improve performance significantly.
 To run the JIT with the above optimizations, do:

 `./b9run/b9run -jit -directcall -passparam -lazyvmstate ./test/<program>.b9mod`